US Army WLAs in Wartime Photos and Publications

 The bike shown above next to a

 Ford GPW Jeep seems a Type II with Bicycle Style starter pedal and This picture showing two WW2 Vehicle Icons was taken outside the Motorpool Office at Camp Swift, Texas in 1945.
 Note the female driver at the wheel of the Jeep.
 The CS marking on the Jeep's bumper indicates Camp Swift while the PMP-35 marking remains a mystery.
-GIs wear khaki summer uniforms. |
+GIs wear khaki Summer uniforms. |

 'Ordnancemen